 There have been no transfers between the levels of the fair value hierarchy.
-The Trust has determined its policy to be to apply all transfers from the end of the reporting period.

-The Linkletter's Place investment property is pledged as security to secure the Group's RMBL borrowings (refer to Note 13).
+The Linkletter's Place investment property is pledged as security to secure the Group's RMBL borrowings and via second mortgage to the provider of the unitholder loan (refer to Note 12).